- Current events

 - Arenberg-CG Prize

 - Poitiers Declaration

 Coimbra Group 3-Minute-Thesis competition

-The Coimbra Group held its first 3-Minute-Thesis (3MT) competition this year.
+The Coimbra Group held its first 3-Minute-Thesis (3MT) competition in 2017.

 We are happy to announce that Mr Oisin McCormack (University of Padova, left on the photo) is the winner of the 2017 CG 3MT competition!

 Ms Tanvi Butola (University of Göttingen, to the right) won the second prize while Ms Maddie Long (University of Edinburgh, in the middle) won the third prize.
 We wish to thank all three finalists for their outstanding performance!

 Developed by The University of Queensland (UQ), the competition consists of effectively explain one’s research in three minutes, in a language appropriate to a non-specialist audience.
 Competitors are allowed one PowerPoint slide, but no other resources.